-Facebook / WhatsApp calls accredited partners BSPs.
+Facebook/WhatsApp calls accredited partners BSPs.
 All official BSPs can be found in the Facebook Business Partner Directory.
-Companies became BSPs by going through an accreditation process and had to accept Terms provided by Facebook.
-There are >60 BSPs for the WhatsApp Business API worldwide (Status 16.07.2020).
+Companies became BSPs by going through an accreditation process and have to accept Terms provided by Facebook.
+There are >60 BSPs for the WhatsApp Business API worldwide (updated 16.07.2020).

 360dialog is the only WhatsApp BSP focusing on API-only.
-This makes 360dialog the perfect BSP for providers of chatbots-solutions inbox-solutions as 360dialog is not competing with their businesses.
-As the 360dialog API looks exactly like the original WhatsApp Business API developers can use the original specifications of the WhatsApp Business API and do not need any proprietary documentations.
-The scalable SaaS-pricing guarantees long-term partnerships.
+This makes 360dialog the perfect BSP for providers of chatbots-solutions and inbox-solutions, as 360dialog is not competing with their businesses.
+Since the 360dialog API looks exactly like the original WhatsApp Business API, developers can use the original specifications of the WhatsApp Business API and do not need any proprietary documentations.
+The scalable SaaS pricing guarantees long-term partnerships.

-Facebook required from it’s BSPs to sign extensions to the original Facebook Terms for WhatsApp Business API.
-Additionally to the original terms Facebook requires BSPs to disclose all so called Company ISVs (in fact they are BSP ISVs, Facebook’s definition of Company ISV follows) or Client ISVs (definition of Client ISV follows).
-Also all Clients of BSPs have to sign special WhatsApp Client Terms and have to disclose so called Client ISVs to their BSP and to Facebook.
+Facebook required from its BSPs to sign extensions to the original Facebook Terms for WhatsApp Business API.
+In addition to the original terms, Facebook requires BSPs to disclose all so-called Company ISVs (in fact they are BSP ISVs, Facebook’s definition of Company ISV follows) or Client ISVs (definition of Client ISV follows).
+Also, all Clients of BSPs have to sign special WhatsApp Client Terms and have to disclose so-called Client ISVs to their BSP and to Facebook.

 Facebook expects two kinds of ISVs to be disclosed by the BSPs or their Clients, Company ISVs and Client ISVs.
 Client ISVs can only be disclosed with the support of the Clients.

 Facebook defines Company ISVs as an ISV engaged by Company to perform services on behalf of Company and/or its Clients in connection with Company and/or its Clients’ use of the WhatsApp Business Solution.